astronomer/docs/astro/cli/test-your-astro-project-locally.md

 astro dev upgrade-test
 ```

-The results of your tests appear in a new folder called `upgrade-test-<current-version>--<new-version>`.
+The results of your tests appear in a new folder called `upgrade-test-<current-version>--<new-version>` that contains the following files:

+- `conflict-test-results.txt`: The result from the conflict test.
+- `pip_freeze_<old-version>`: The result of running `pip freeze` on your project with your current Astro Runtime version.
+- `pip_freeze_<new-version>`: This file results from running pip freeze on your project with the new Astro Runtime version.
+- `dependency_compare.txt`: The result of the dependency version test.
+- `Dockerfile`: The upgraded `Dockerfile` used in the dependency version and DAG test.
+- `dag-test-results.html`: The results of the DAG test.

 Use the test results to fix any dependency conflicts or broken DAGs before you upgrade.
 Refer to the Airflow and Provider package release notes to assist in upgrading your DAGs.
 After you resolve all conflicts and DAG import errors, you can [upgrade Astro Runtime](upgrade-runtime.md) and deploy your project to an Astro Deployment.

-Use the following sections to learn more about the contents of each test report.
-For more information about the command's settings, see the [CLI reference guide](cli/astro-dev-upgrade-test.md).

 :::tip

 If you're testing a local project before deploying to a Deployment on Astro Hosted or Hybrid, you test more accurately by adding  `--deployment-id` flag and specifying your Deployment ID.
 The Astro CLI uses the image currently running in your Deployment to test against the upgraded version.
 USe this flag to test a Deployment upgrade with local DAGs and dependencies.

 :::

+Read the following sections to learn more about the contents of each test report.
+For more information about the command's settings, see the [CLI reference guide](cli/astro-dev-upgrade-test.md).

 ### Conflict test